 The farm administrator determines how long to make audit trail information accessible before it is archived.

 To configure audit trail archiving

-- In the Console tree, right-click on the farm, then select Archive Audit Trail.
+- In the console, right-click on the farm, then select Archive Audit Trail.
 The Archive Audit Trail dialog appears.

 - Browse to the saved location where audit trail information resides (XML file).
 The Select File to Archive Audit Trail To dialog opens.

 - Select the location, then type the name of the new file in the File name text box.

 - Open the calendar from the End date drop-down menu, then select the date on which the audit trail information should be archived.
 The default is the current date.

 - To remove all audit information, select the Remove information archived from the Audit Trail check box.
 Once the information is removed, it can no longer be accessed directly from Citrix Provisioning.
 It exists in the XML file.

 - Click OK.